jtmoran/SecureChange-Request-Addon-Script/README.md

 Integrations without a `.run` installer will be in the form of raw Python code and will need to be installed manually.

-The SecureChange Ticket Enrichment script will run all `*.py` integration files located in `./bin/integrations`.
+The SecureChange Request Add-on script will run all `*.py` integration files located in `./bin/integrations`.
 To install a new integration manually, download the `.py` file and place the integration file in this directory.

 Once the script has been installed, you must configuration the integration by setting the configuration parameters in `./bin/integrations/integration_config.txt`.
 You will need to add the appropriate lines to the configuration file manually, as described in the next section.